 Homemade Pancake Mix

-While my homemade buttermilk pancakes or chocolate chip pancakes are still my favorite, this recipe is our back up for a quick breakfast.
+While my chocolate chip pancakes with buttermilk are still my favorite, this recipe is our back up for a quick breakfast.
 It’s easy for the kids to make with just a few simple ingredients.
 They are soft, fluffy and delicious!!

-You only need 5 ingredients to make the mix and then when you’re ready to cook the pancakes, you’ll just add milk and eggs.
-I have also tested this with just water and it does work.
-However I do recommend adding the milk and egg if you have them on hand.
+You only need 5 ingredients to make this pancake mix and then when you’re ready to make homemade pancakes, you’ll just add milk and eggs or make buttermilk pancakes with buttermilk and eggs!
+It’s so easy!

 - Flour: All-purpose flour is best to use.